orczhou/orczhou/README.md

-- I'm orczhou, Zhou Zhenxing.
-(Ever in alibaba,known as nick 'supu')
+- I'm Zhou Zhenxing.
+  - worked in alibaba/aliyun/taobao database team from 2009 to 2021,known as nick 'supu'
 - more about me https://www.orczhou.com

 <!---